HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * review the MD markup since italics are still evident in editView

 #### Conclusions
+* these pages are reaching my scroll limit
 * there is a tendency to strive for Commits that indicate the relative importance of a repo, within a month.